philclub/usc/docs/skills.md

 ## Logic

 Formal logic is very important for long-term success in academic philosophy.
-Many professors, such as Prof. Shieva Kleinschmit, Director of Undergraduate Studies, [recommend](./guides.md) taking logic courses as soon as you can, preferably this semester or next semester.
+Many professors recommend taking logic courses as soon as you can, preferably this semester or next semester.
 Get started on your own with propositional and predicate logic at [USC Logic Web](https://dornsife.usc.edu/USCLogicWeb).

 ## Sharing your work